Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 	8005221        <NA>     <NA>

 The default for `mapIds` is to take the first instance for any 1:many mappings.
+This is fine for some use cases (e.g., a RefSeq ID), but is less useful in other situations (e.g., GO IDs), where we want all values returned.
 We can use the `multiVals` argument to control what is returned.
 Please note that this argument comes after an ellipsis (`...`) argument, so you cannot use positional arguments, and must instead specify the `multiVals` argument directly.